 Sri Lanka A Tour Of Australia – Schedule

-The detailed fixture is given below,
+The detailed fixtures and results are given below,

 Australia A & Sri Lanka A – Squads